openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Support** in the proctoring software window.

 .. _SFD Taking a Proctored Exam:

 **********************************
 Taking a Proctored Exam
 **********************************

-All proctored exams are also timed exams, in which you have a time limit to complete the exam.
+All proctored exams are timed exams, in which you have a time limit to complete the exam.
 When a proctored exam starts, a countdown timer at the top of the edX courseware page also starts.